TheLartians/PEGParser/README.md

 Quickstart
 ----------
-You should familiar yourself with the syntax of [parsing expression grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar).
-The [examples](https://github.com/TheLartians/Parser/tree/master/examples) should help you get started quickly.
+You should familiarize yourself with the syntax of [parsing expression grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar).
+The included [examples](https://github.com/TheLartians/Parser/tree/master/examples) should help you to get started quickly.

 Time Complexity
 ---------------